Job Description Best Practices

 To find the right accountant for your business, consider trying out a few different recruiting strategies:

-- Post your job online: Try posting your accountant job on Indeed to find and attract quality accountant candidates.
+- Post your job online.
+Try posting your accountant job on Indeed to find and attract quality accountant candidates.

-Skills to look for in a great accountant
+Skills to look for in an accountant

 Writing an accountant job description